 • Before losing their Olympic opener 4-2 to the United States, France had won 17 games in a row.
 They reached the FIFA Women's World Cup semi-finals for the first time in 2011, losing to the United States and then being beaten by Sweden for third place.

-• María Paz's seven goals in a 13-0 defeat of Kazakhstan in Madrid on 5 April 2012 was the most scored by an individual in a Women's EURO game.
+• María Paz's seven goals in a 13-0 defeat of Kazakhstan in Madrid on 5 April 2012 were the most scored by an individual in a Women's EURO game.

 • That result came a few days after a 5-0 loss in Germany and a subsequent 4-3 defeat in Switzerland meant Spain had to settle for a play-off spot.